 If you invest in our common stock, and assuming no value attributable to the warrants, you will experience dilution immediately to the extent of the difference between the public offering price per share of our common stock and warrants you pay in this Offering, and the pro forma net tangible book value per share of our common stock immediately after this Offering.
 As of March 31, 2014, our pro forma net tangible book value (deficit) was approximately \$ million, or \$ per share of common stock.
-Pro forma net tangible book value per share (deficit) is determined by dividing our total tangible assets less total liabilities, by the number of outstanding shares of our common stock, assuming we issue the maximum amount of securities registered herein, and assuming all holders of Subordinate Notes automatically convert into shares of common stock and warrants substantially similar to those offered in connection with the Offering.
+Pro forma net tangible book value per share (deficit) is determined by dividing our total tangible assets less total liabilities, by the number of outstanding shares of our common stock, assuming we issue the maximum amount of securities registered herein, and assuming all holders of Subordinate Notes automatically convert into shares of common stock and warrants substantially similar to those offered in connection with the

-Dilution in pro forma net tangible book value (deficit) per share represents the difference between the amount per share paid by buyers of shares of our common stock in this Offering and the pro forma net tangible book value (deficit) per share of our common stock in this Offering and the pro forma net tangible book value (deficit) per share of our common stock immediately following this Offering.
-After giving effect to the issuance of the maximum number of shares registered herein at an assumed Offering price of \$ per share, and after deducting estimated placement agent commissions and estimated Offering expenses payable by us, our pro forma as adjusted net tangible book value (deficit) as of March 31, 2014, would have been approximately \$ million, or \$ per share of common stock.
-This data represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares at the Offering price.
+Dilution in pro forma net tangible book value (deficit) per share represents the difference between the amount per share paid by buyers of shares of our common stock in this Offering and the pro forma net tangible book value (deficit) per share of our common stock immediately following this Offering.
+After giving effect to the issuance of the maximum number of shares registered herein at an assumed Offering pressure and after deducting the estimated Agent fees on the gross cash proceeds from the Offering and the non-accountable expense allowance, as well as estimated Offering expenses payable by us, our pro forma as adjusted net tangible book value (deficit) as of March 31, 2014. would have been approximately \$million, or \$per share of common of \$per share to new investors purchasing shares at the Offering price.